decred/decred-release/cmd/dcrinstall/README.md

 dcrinstall can be used from the provided binaries but if you prefer to build from source you can use these steps.
 Note that dcrinstall uses glide to manage dependencies so you cannot just use go get.
+The following instructions are for OSX and UNIX only.

 ```
 go get -u github.com/Masterminds/glide
+mkdir -p $GOPATH/src/github.com/decred
 cd $GOPATH/src/github.com/decred
 git clone https://github.com/decred/decred-release
 cd decred-release